captainminh1999/record-deduplication/README.md

 **Output:** After running, you should see:

-* **`data/outputs/dupes_high_conf.csv`** – a list of the candidate pairs that the model flagged as likely duplicates with high confidence.
+* **`data/outputs/high_confidence.csv`** – a list of the candidate pairs that the model flagged as likely duplicates with high confidence.
 This is essentially the subset of the features table with an added probability column and filtered by a probability threshold.
 You might also see:
 * An updated **`data/outputs/features.csv`** – possibly now including the new `prob` column for all pairs (depending on implementation of saving the results).
-* The logistic model itself is not saved in this pipeline (training is fast enough to run as needed), but developers could easily modify the code to save the model to disk if desired.
+* **`data/outputs/model.joblib`** – the trained logistic regression model saved for reuse.

-By inspecting `dupes_high_conf.csv`, you can get a quick sense of which records the pipeline thinks are duplicates.
+By inspecting `high_confidence.csv`, you can get a quick sense of which records the pipeline thinks are duplicates.
 Each row should reference two record IDs (from the original `record_id` field) and might include their similarity features and the predicted probability.
 High-confidence duplicates might be those with probability > 0.9 (90%) or a similar threshold that was chosen in the code.
 You can adjust this threshold by modifying the code in `src/model.py` if needed.

 **What to watch out for:** The effectiveness of this step depends heavily on the quality of your training data (labels) and features.
 If you provide no labels, the model isn’t truly learning what a duplicate looks like in your context – it might default to some baseline or require you to manually set a threshold on features instead.
 If the model’s output doesn’t seem accurate (e.g., it’s flagging many false positives or missing obvious duplicates), consider improving the training labels: